View Mobile version

 The Lucerne University of Applied Sciences and Arts is led by its President, Markus Hodel.
 Its strategic body is the Governing Council.
 The Intercantonal Council is made up of representatives of the six Central Swiss cantons.

 The Lucerne University of Applied Sciences and Arts is funded by the six Central Swiss cantons of Lucerne, Uri, Schwyz, Obwalden, Nidwalden and Zug, which together form the Intercantonal Agreement of the Central Swiss University of Applied Sciences.
 The executive management of the University is composed of the President and the Executive Board.
 The strategic management of the University is led by the Governing Council.
-The Intercantonal Council is the highest governing and supervisory body, while the Interparliamentary Control Committee monitors the implementation of the Intercantonal Agreement.
+The Intercantonal Council is the highest governing and supervisory body, while the Interparliamentary Committee for the Lucerne University of Applied Sciences and Arts monitors the implementation of the Intercantonal Agreement.

 The President of the Lucerne University of Applied Sciences and Arts, Markus Hodel, has overall responsibility for managing its internal and external affairs.
 He is supported in his duties by the staff of the President's Office.

 The President's is entrusted with the following core duties and competencies: